rokath/trice/docs/TraceWithTrice.md

 ###  5.4. <a name='Executionspeed'></a>Execution speed

 Can it get faster that [that](./Speed.md)?
 Only 3 runtime Assembler instructions per *Trice* needed in the minimum case!
-Additionally target timestamp and location, disable interrupts and restore interrupt state and cycle counter increment can consume a few more processor clocks, if enabled.
+Additionally target timestamp and location, disable interrupts and restore interrupt state and cycle counter increment can consume a few more processor clocks, if enabled, but a *Trice* is still incomparable fast.

 ###  5.5. <a name='Robustness'></a>Robustness

-When a *Trice* data stream is interrupted, the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding allows an immediate re-sync with the next COBS package delimiter byte.
-A default *Trice* cycle counter gives a high chance to detect lost *Trice* messages.
+When a *Trice* data stream is interrupted, the [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding allows an immediate re-sync with the next COBS package delimiter byte and a default *Trice* cycle counter gives a high chance to detect lost *Trice* messages.

 ###  5.6. <a name='Morecomfortthanprintf-likefunctionsbutsmalldifferences'></a>More comfort than printf-like functions but small differences

 *Trice* is usable also inside interrupts and additional [format specifier support](./FormatSpecifier.md) gives options like binary or bool output.
 Transmitting runtime generated strings could be a need, so a `TRICE_S` macro exists supporting the `%s` format specifier for strings up to 1000 bytes long.
 It is possible to log float/double numbers using `%f` and the like, but the numbers need to be covered with the function `aFloat(x)` or `aDouble(y)`.

 ###  5.7. <a name='Labeledchannelscolorandloglevels'></a>Labeled channels, color and log levels

 You can label each *Trice* with a channel specifier to [colorize](./Color.md) the output.
-This is free of any runtime costs because the channel specifiers are part of the log format strings.
+This is free of any runtime costs because the channel specifiers are part of the log format strings, which never get to the target.

 Many logger use so called log levels and offer a log level setting like "log all above **INFO**" for example.
-The *Trice* channels can cover that but they can do also better: First you can [define](../internal/emitter/lineTransformerANSI.go) any log levels you need and use them as *Trice* channels.
+The *Trice* channels can cover that but they can do even better: First you can [define](../internal/emitter/lineTransformerANSI.go) any "log levels" you need and use them as *Trice* channels.
 Further you can assign each of these "log levels" an ID range and than use a level mechanism on the target side to decide which IDs are transmitted.
-I see no need to implement that right now, because the runtime and bandwidth costs are so small for each *Trice* and the **trice** tool is much better in selecting what to display (`-pick` and `-ban` switches).
+I see no need to implement that right now, because the runtime and bandwidth costs are so small for each *Trice* and the **trice** tool is much better in selecting what to display (`-pick` and `-ban` switches) and no back channel is needed.
+BTW: Full lowercase channel strings the **trice** tool will strip from the format string after setting the appropriate color.

 ###  5.8. <a name='CompiletimeenabledisableTRICEmacrosonfilelevel'></a>Compile time enable/disable `TRICE` macros on file level

 After debugging code in a file, there is no need to remove or comment out `TRICE` macros.
 Write a `#define TRICE_OFF` just before the `#include "trice.h"` line and all `TRICE` macros in this file are ignored completely by the compiler, but not by the **trice** tool.
-In case of re-constructing the **Id** reference list these no code generating macros are regarded.
+In case of re-constructing the [**T**rice **ID** **L**ist](../til.json) these no code generating macros are regarded.

 ###  5.9. <a name='Targetandhosttimestamps'></a>Target and host timestamps